|

 enclosing context.
 The two-character register name space of AT&T

-zero to your register, because “do” turns compatibility mode off
+register, because “do” turns compatibility mode off while it

 In compatibility mode, GNU troff accepts several characters as

-delimiters that it ordinarily rejects, because they are meaningful
+delimiters that it ordinarily rejects, because they can begin

-in numeric expressions and therefore potentially ambiguous to the
+numeric expressions and therefore may be ambiguous to the document

 GNU troff's features sometimes cause incompatibilities with

 documents written assuming old implementations of troff.
-Some GNU
+GNU

 AT&T troff discards trailing spaces from input lines, like GNU